Data protection policy

 8. Transfer of Personal Data

 As Constellium is a multinational group, Personal Data may be transferred to countries located outside the EEA.
-In this case, Constellium ensures that the country has an adequate level of data protection in compliance with articles 44 to 50 of GDPR.
+In this case, Constellium ensures that the transfer takes place in compliance with articles 44 to 50 of GDPR.

-The transfers of Personal Data within Constellium group are subject to appropriate safeguards thanks to an interaffiliate agreement which refers to the standard data protection clauses adopted by the European Commission (2004 Clauses Controller to Controller and 2010 Clauses Controller to Processor).
+The transfers of Personal Data within Constellium group are subject to appropriate safeguards thanks to an interaffiliate agreement which refers to the standard data protection clauses adopted by the European Commission Decision 2021/941 of June 4, 2021 on standard contractual clauses for the transfer of personal data to third countries (Clauses Controller to Controller and Clauses Controller to Processor).

 The transfers of Personal Data outside Constellium group are managed on a case-by-case basis.
-In this case, Constellium ensures that such transfers are (i) performed on the basis of an adequacy decision of the European Commission or (ii) are subject to appropriate safeguards.
+In this case, Constellium ensures that such transfers are (i) performed on the basis of an adequacy decision of the European Commission or (ii) to standard data protection clauses adopted by the European Commission Decision 2021/941 of June 4, 2021 on standard contractual clauses for the transfer of personal data to third countries (Clauses Controller to Controller and Clauses Controller to Processor) or (iii) are subject to other appropriate safeguards.

 - Technical and organizational security measures